Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space

-The entropy of the Eq .\eqref {eq10} is very similar to the Bekenstein-Hawking entropy, the only difference between the two equations is the coefficient of Eq .\eqref {eq10} $(ln(\frac{\sqrt{5}+1}{2}))$ rather than the coefficient $(\frac{1}{4})$ in the Bekenstein-Hawking entropy.
-Though the value of the maximum entropy coefficient, is very near to the Bekenstein-Hawking entropy coefficient.
+The entropy of the Eq \eqref {eq10} is very similar to the Bekenstein-Hawking entropy, the only difference between the two equations are the coefficient of Eq \eqref {eq10} $ln(\frac{\sqrt{5}+1}{2})$ rather than the coefficient $(\frac{1}{4})$ in the Bekenstein-Hawking entropy.
+Where, the value of the maximum entropy coefficient is very close to the Bekenstein-Hawking entropy coefficient